anmolkhurana490/Web-Development-Projects/battlefield-ui/README.md

 2. Configure MongoDB:

 - Go to the backend folder.
-- Create a .env file and add your MongoDB connection string:
+- Update .env file with your MongoDB connection string:

 3. Start the Backend: Run the backend server:
 ```